gvwilson/sdxjs/async/index.md

 We therefore have three rules for chaining promises:

-1. If our code can run synchronously, just put it in `then`.
+1. If our code can run [%g synchronous "synchronously" %], just put it in `then`.

 1. If we want to use our own asynchronous function, it must create and return a promise.